knpuniversity/symfony4/knpu/ep4-security/firewalls-authenticator.md

 ```

 ***TIP
-Since MakerBundle v1.8.0 this command asks you to choose between an "Empty authentication"
+Since MakerBundle v1.8.0 this command asks you to choose between an "Empty authenticator"
-or a "Login form authenticator".
+and a "Login form authenticator".
 If you choose the second option, it will generate more
 code than on the video.
 Try it!
 ***